raylinsoriano/Project_3_Classification/README.md

 #### XGBoost Confusion Maxtrix

-* XBBoost confusion matrix that our model is good at predictiong level 2 (Most Severe) injuries on validtion data.
+* XBBoost confusion matrix that our model is good at predictiong level 2 (Most Severe) injuries on training data.

 #### From our graphs below, we higlighted the following three features as important factors in predicting different levels of injury.